-As we anticipate the release of the 4th episode of Game of Thrones tonight, I feel I’ve had my own experience in the Seven Kingdoms during my 9 day stay in the hospital after my operation on the 20th April.
+With Game of Thrones shining down upon us and consuming our thoughts, I feel I’ve had my own experience in the Seven Kingdoms during my 9 day stay in the hospital after my double mastectomy operation.

-Waking up in a delirious morphine daze, I tried to figure out where I found myself as I looked out from my Iron Throne.
+Waking up in a delirious morphine daze, I tried to figure out where I found myself as I looked out from my Iron Throne on wheels.
 I soon understood I must have been North of the Wall as the Nurse’s Night Watch systematically woke me up every 3 hours to prod me with their life checking devices.